itfanr/ros2-wiki/DDS-and-ROS-middleware-implementations.md

 ```

 The "talker" demo can also be configured to use a particular RMW implementation through the use of the `RCLPY_IMPLEMENTATION` environment variable.
-For example, to specify that the `rmw_fastrtps_cpp` RMW implementation is to be used, you can run:
+For example, to specify that the `rmw_fastrtps_cpp` RMW implementation is to be used, on Linux you can run:

 ```bash
 RCLPY_IMPLEMENTATION=rmw_fastrtps_cpp python3 `which talker_py`